OWASP Mobile Top 10 - More Security for Mobile Applications

 The OWASP Mobile Top 10 is a list of the most urgent vulnerabilities you should protect mobile applications from.

-Digitization brings with it countless benefits that you can take advantage of every day in your business.
-At the same time, the online world is less secure than it might seem at first glance.
-Cyber attacks are a serious threat to any business, not only costing you money but putting your most sensitive data at risk.
-To counteract this, you need the right security strategy.
-The Open Web Application Security Project (OWASP) provides you with the necessary approaches to make applications on the web secure.
+Digitalization brings countless benefits that you can leverage in your business every day.
+At the same time, the online world is less secure than it may appear at first glance.
+Cyberattacks are a serious threat to any organization -- they not only cost money but also put your most sensitive data at risk.
+To counteract this, you need a robust security strategy.
+The Open Web Application Security Project (OWASP) provides the necessary frameworks to help you build secure web applications.

-The Open Web Application Security Project (OWASP) is a non-profit initiative based on the security knowledge of global experts.
+The Open Web Application Security Project (OWASP) is a non-profit initiative built on the security expertise of specialists worldwide.
 It is now internationally recognized as the leading organization for information systems security.
-As a non-profit organization, OWASP originated in the USA in 2004 and was also registered in Europe in 2011.
-Since then, members have been working to localize security vulnerabilities in web applications and services.
-One important concept is the OWASP Top Ten.
-It is a list of the most urgent vulnerabilities you should protect mobile applications from.
-This makes the OWASP Mobile Application Testing Guide an important tool for improved cybersecurity.
+OWASP was founded in the USA in 2001 and registered in Europe in 2011.
+Since then, its members have been working to identify security vulnerabilities in web applications and services.
+A key component is the OWASP Top Ten -- a list of the most critical vulnerabilities you should protect mobile applications against.
+This makes the OWASP Mobile Application Testing Guide an essential resource for improving cybersecurity.

 The OWASP Mobile Top 10 at a Glance

-The OWASP Mobile Top 10 give you an overview of the ten most critical security risks to your apps and web applications.
-They show you which attack vectors to expect and how to protect against them.
+The OWASP Mobile Top 10 provide an overview of the ten most critical security risks affecting your apps and web applications.
+They outline which attack vectors to expect and how to protect against them effectively.

 1. Improper Platform Usage

-The first item among the OWASP top 10 is improper platform usage.
-Platforms such as iOS, Android, or Windows Phone provide different capabilities and features that you can use.
-If the app does not use an existing function or even uses it incorrectly, this is called improper use.
-This can be, for example, a violation of published guidelines that affects the security of the app.
+The first item in the OWASP Top 10 is improper platform usage.
+Platforms such as iOS, Android, or Windows Phone provide various capabilities and features for developers to use.
+When an app fails to use an existing function -- or uses it incorrectly -- this constitutes improper platform usage.
+This may involve, for example, violating published guidelines in ways that compromise the app's security.
 Unlike the other items in the OWASP Mobile Top Ten, this aspect is not aimed exclusively at app developers.
-The problem with violating common conventions is that it allows for unintended misuse.
+The core issue is that violating common conventions can enable unintended misuse.

 2. Insecure Data Storage

-Insecure data storage as well as unintentional data leaks also fall under the OWASP Mobile Top Ten.
-Mobile application penetration testing tools help uncover such grievances.
-However, it does not necessarily have to be your SQL database.
-Manifest and log files, cookie storage or cloud synchronization can also be affected.
-By the way, this problem occurs so often that it should be an important part of your OWASP Mobile Security Checklist.
-The reason is almost always found in insufficiently documented or undocumented internal processes.
+Insecure data storage and unintentional data leaks also fall under the OWASP Mobile Top Ten.
+Mobile application penetration testing tools help uncover these vulnerabilities.
+The issue is not limited to your SQL database -- manifest files, log files, cookie storage, and cloud synchronization can all be affected.
+This problem occurs so frequently that it should be a key item on your OWASP Mobile Security Checklist.
+The root cause is almost always insufficiently documented or entirely undocumented internal processes.

 3. Insecure Communication

-Your app transports data from point A to point B. If this transport is insecure, the risk increases.
-Here, too, the main mobile application penetration testing tools will help you.
-They support you in detecting faulty app-to-server or mobile-to-mobile communication.
-The biggest problem is the transfer of sensitive data from one device to another.
-This could be encryption, passwords, account details or private user information.
-If the necessary security measures are missing at this point, it is easy for hackers to access your data.
+Your app transports data from point A to point B. If this transport is insecure, the risk increases significantly.
+Here, too, mobile application penetration testing tools can help by detecting faulty app-to-server or mobile-to-mobile communication.
+The primary concern is the transfer of sensitive data between devices, including encryption keys, passwords, account details, and private user information.
+Without adequate security measures in place, attackers can easily intercept your data.

 4. Insecure Authentication

-Secure authentication adds another key security aspect to your OWASP Mobile Security Checklist.
-In fact, there are many different ways that the app can provide insecure authentication.
-A classic example is a back-end API service request that the mobile app executes anonymously without relying on an access token.
-Additionally, there are still apps that store passwords locally in clear text.
-To mitigate these potential risks, consider OWASP's recommendations.
+Secure authentication is another critical aspect of your OWASP Mobile Security Checklist.
+There are numerous scenarios in which an app may exhibit insecure authentication.
+A classic example is a backend API request that the mobile app executes anonymously, without requiring an access token.
+Additionally, some apps still store passwords locally in plaintext.
+To mitigate these risks, you should consistently follow OWASP's recommendations.

 5. Lack of Cryptography

-The insecure use of cryptography can be observed in most app applications.
-This is almost always one of two problems: a fundamentally flawed process behind the encryption mechanisms or the implementation of a weak algorithm.
+Insufficient cryptography can be observed in most mobile applications.
+The cause is almost always one of two problems: a fundamentally flawed process behind the encryption mechanisms, or the implementation of a weak algorithm.

 6. Insecure Authorization

-Unlike authentication, authorization deals with the verification of an identified person.
-It verifies that the necessary authorizations are in place to perform certain actions.
-Of course, the two are closely related - yet both items belong separately on the OWASP Top 10 list.
-Both are mutually dependent, which is why a lack of authentication almost always leads to a lack of authorization.
-You need to secure these vulnerabilities as soon as possible to protect your sensitive corporate data from unwanted access.
+Unlike authentication, authorization deals with verifying the permissions of an already identified person.
+It checks whether the required privileges are in place to perform certain actions.
+Although the two concepts are closely related, they are deliberately listed as separate items in the OWASP Top 10.
+They are mutually dependent: a lack of authentication almost always leads to insufficient authorization.
+You should address these vulnerabilities as quickly as possible to protect your sensitive corporate data from unauthorized access.

 7. Poor Client Code Quality